-An academic coursepack is a (usually photocopied) collection of materials used in the classroom, distributed either in book format or as class handouts.
+An academic coursepack is a collection of materials used in the classroom, distributed either in digital file format (“eReserves”) or photocopied in book format or as class handouts.
 Coursepacks are commonly offered for sale in campus bookstores, although professors may arrange to sell them in class.
-Most publishers grant “clearances” for coursepacks—that is, for a fee, publishers give permission for their books or articles to be copied and distributed in educational contexts.
+Most publishers grant “clearances” for coursepacks—that is, for a fee, publishers permit for their books or articles to be copied and distributed in educational contexts.
 Such clearances normally last for one semester or school term.
 After that, the instructor must seek clearance again.
-In addition to these paper coursepacks, some companies now help assemble electronic coursepacks used in distance learning and electronic teaching programs.
+In addition to these paper coursepacks, some teaching institutions have begun to offer students electronic coursepacks.

 - 1 Coursepacks and Copyright